top of page

 The Blackbird and the Drunken Parson

 It was within the smoky rooms of The Turk's Head (which later became the famously haunted, fire-damaged Leopard Inn) that Spencer launched his smear campaign.
-When a blackbird perched outside the tavern, the superstitious drinkers claimed the beer turned sour and that those inside developed sudden rheumatism.
+When a blackbird perched outside the tavern.
+The superstitious drinkers claimed the beer turned sour and that those inside developed sudden rheumatism.
 Spencer fired a gun at the bird but missed.
 When he fell bedridden with severe stomach pains shortly after, he claimed Molly had sent the bird as a demonic familiar to spy on him.

 The Midnight Exorcism & Molly Leigh Grave